 - (a) Except as otherwise provided for herein, any enterprise that provides goods or services related to, or transacts business related with, casino or gaming activity with the casino licensee, its employees or agents must be licensed by the Commission.
-The following enterprises must also be licensed as a casino service provider: - (1) Any form of enterprise which manufactures, supplies or distributes devices, machines, equipment, items, or articles specifically designed for use in the operation of a casino or needed to conduct a game including, but not limited to, roulette wheels, roulette tables, big six wheels, craps tables, tables for card games, layouts, slot machines, cards, dice, gaming chips, gaming plaques, slot tokens, card dealing shoes, and drop boxes; or - (2) Any form of enterprise which provides maintenance, service, or repair pertaining to devices, machines, equipment, items, or articles specifically designed for use in the operation of a casino or needed to conduct a game; or - (3) Any form of enterprise which provides service directly related to the operation, regulation, or management of a casino including, but not limited to, gaming schools teaching gaming and either playing or dealing techniques, casino security enterprises, casino credit collection enterprises; or - (4) Any form of enterprise which provides such other goods or services determined by the Commission to be so utilized in or incidental to gaming or casino activity as to require licensing in order to contribute to the integrity of the gaming industry in the Commonwealth. - (b) The Commission may require licensure as a service provider of any other person or entity which provides, or is likely to provide, any gaming or nongaming services of any kind to the Casino Licensee or its affiliated companies in an amount greater than fifty thousand (\$50,000) dollars per year. - (c) The casino licensee shall not buy, purchase, rent, lease, or obtain any good or service from any person or entity who must be licensed pursuant to this part if such person is not in possession of a current, valid license.
+The following enterprises must also be licensed as a casino service provider: - (1) Any form of enterprise which manufactures, supplies or distributes devices, machines, equipment, items, or articles specifically designed for use in the operation of a casino or needed to conduct a game including, but not limited to, roulette wheels, roulette tables, big six wheels, craps tables, tables for card games, layouts, slot machines, cards, dice, gaming chips, gaming plaques, slot tokens, card dealing shoes, and drop boxes; or - (2) Any form of enterprise which provides maintenance, service, or repair pertaining to devices, machines, equipment, items, or articles specifically designed for use in the operation of a casino or needed to conduct a game; or - (3) Any form of enterprise which provides service directly related to the operation, regulation, or management of a casino including, but not limited to, gaming schools teaching gaming and either playing or dealing techniques, casino security enterprises, casino credit collection enterprises; or - (4) Any form of enterprise which provides such other goods or services determined by the Commission to be so utilized in or incidental to gaming or casino activity as to require licensing in order to contribute to the integrity of the gaming industry in the Commonwealth. - (b) The Commission may require licensure as a casino vendor of any other person or entity which provides, or is likely to provide, any gaming or nongaming services of any kind to the Casino Licensee or its affiliated companies in an amount greater than One Hundred Thousand Dollars (\$100,000.00) per fiscal or calendar year. - (c) The casino licensee shall not buy, purchase, rent, lease, or obtain any good or service from any person or entity who must be licensed pursuant to this part if such person is not in possession of a current, valid license.
 The Casino Gaming Licensee shall immediately terminate its association and business dealings with a person licensed pursuant to this Part upon notification from the Commission that the license of such service provider licensee has been suspended.

-(d) The Casino Gaming Licensee shall ensure that all contracts entered into with any vendor include a clause that requires the vendor to apply for a Casino Service Provider license upon demand of the Commission, and a clause cancelling and voiding the contract if the provider either does not seek or seeks but does not receive a Casino Service Provider license if demanded by the Commission.
+- (d) The Casino Gaming Licensee shall ensure that all contracts entered into with any vendor include a clause that requires the vendor to apply for a Casino Service Provider or Casino Vendor license upon demand of the Commission, and a clause cancelling and voiding the contract if the provider either does not seek, or seeks but does not receive, a Casino Service Provider or Casino Vendor license if demanded by the Commission. - (e) Casino Vendor Licenses pursuant to subsection (b) are not required for the following persons provided they engage solely in the following transactions: - (1) landlords renting to the casino licensee or its affiliated companies; - (2) Landowners selling real estate to the casino licensee or its affiliated companies; - (3) Financial companies providing banking services to the casino licensee or its affiliated companies; - (4) Airlines selling airfare to the casino licensee or its affiliated companies; - (5) Insurance companies selling insurance policies to the casino licensee or its affiliated companies: - (6) Hotels renting rooms to the casino licensee or its affiliated companies.